OHio(Dayton area) Tornadoes

 Terrie's home was a total loss, and her insurance was not enough to pay the contractor to rebuild it.
 Sharing Hope ministries was able to step in, and with the help of volunteer labor (including the contractor) she now has a modest, but beautiful new home.
 While Marcy and I were working in Trotwood, other SHM volunteers were able to get her home built, painted and ready for trim, doors and finishing.
 This is where Marcy and I stepped in as SHM time in Ohio concluded and they returned to Pennsylvania.
 We finished and painted the garage, installed doors trim, kitchen cabinets and appliances.
 We also installed bathroom cabinets and fixtures, a garage door opener, installed the electrical devices and fixtures and insulated the attic.

 Terrie and her daughter are now moved in and settling into their new home!

 Illen's home was devastated by the tornado.
 She thought she was one of the fortunate ones... she had insurance and she was able to find a contractor.
 Unfortunately her contractor, after being paid most of the insurance money, failed to do work that would pass inspections and ultimately left without completing the work.

 The roof and half of the second floor of Irene's home was gone.
-Unable to find a contractor, it had sat for more than a year...
-Working with Sharing Hope Ministries, we didn't completely finish the house, but we demo'd the damage, re-decked and framed the second floor and re-roofed.
+Unable to find a contractor, it had sat for over a year.
+Working with Sharing Hope Ministries, we demo'd the damage areas, re-decked and framed the second floor and re-roofed.

 When considering where to go next (from West Virginia), we were able to connect with some friends from the Dayton, Ohio area and came up over the 4th of July weekend to pitch in with Brethren Disaster Ministries to do some tree clean-up...